leekurg/PopupKit/README.md

 </p></details>

 Key Elements of `notification()` modifier:

-✅ **Expiration Time** (expiration): You can set an expiration time using `.timeout()` to specify how long the notification remains visible.
+- **Expiration Time** (expiration): You can set an expiration time using `.timeout()` to specify how long the notification remains visible.
 For instance, `.seconds(2)` means the notification will automatically dismiss after 2 seconds.
 If no expiration is set, the notification will remain until dismissed manually (e.g., by swiping).

-Dismissal behaviour:
+- **Dismissal behaviour**:

-✅ **Manual Dismissal**: All notifications can be manually dismissed by the user with swipe, similar to system push notifications.
-If no expiration time is set, manual dismissal will be the only method of removal. \
+    - **Manual Dismissal**: All notifications can be manually dismissed by the user with swipe, similar to system push notifications.
+If no expiration time is set, manual dismissal will be the only method of removal.
-✅ **Automatic Dismissal**: When an expiration time is set, the notification will automatically dismiss itself once the timer expires.
+    - **Automatic Dismissal**: When an expiration time is set, the notification will automatically dismiss itself once the timer expires.

 > [!TIP]
 > If multiple notifications are presented in sequence, the timer resets when a new notification is shown.